Mabs20/Space_War/README.md

-# Space_War
+# space war game

 ## Description

-This is a super easy version of the Space War game.
+This version of space war is super easy.

 ## Objective Of The Game